Qvyl/xgboost-bank-marketing/README.md

 ## 🎯 Goal

 The goal of this project is to predict whether a bank client will subscribe to a term deposit based on their personal attributes, past interactions, and economic conditions.
-This is treated as a binary classification problem where the target variable is `y`, indicating whether the client subscribed (`yes`) or not (`no`).
+This is treated as a binary classification problem where the target variable is `result`, indicating whether the client subscribed (`yes`) or not (`no`).

 ---